urbanisierung/dot-calendar/README.md

 ![contemporary-and-bold](./examples/contemporary-and-bold.png)

 The project was born because I like to have a physical calendar in addition to my digital calendar, where I can see at a glance what is scheduled and when.
-By chance I came across the [dot calendar style](https://www.dot-on.de/en) and decided that I would like to have my own version of the it.
+By chance I came across the [dot calendar style](https://www.dot-on.de/en) and decided that I would like to have my own version of it.
 To avoid having to create a new vector graphic every year, I solved it programmatically.

 ![artsy-and-creative](./examples/artsy-and-creative.png)